open-edge-insights/eii-zmq-broker/README.md

 include the broker's configuration into the `eii_config.json` which shall be used when provisioning.

-## Connecting EII Services to the ZeroMQ Broker
+### Connecting OEI Services to the ZeroMQ Broker

-In order to connect EII Services, such as the VideoIngestion or VideoAnalytics services, user must edit their interfaces configuration to tell them the broker instance to connect to.
+In order to connect OEI Services, such as the VideoIngestion or VideoAnalytics services, user must edit their interfaces configuration to tell them the broker instance to connect to.
 Namely, you need to add two keys to the, "Publishers", configuration to have two additional keys:

 1. `BrokerAppName` - This specifies the AppName of the targeted broker instance
-2. `brokered` - This tells the EII Message Bus that the given publisher instance is brokered
+2. `brokered` - This tells the Message Bus that the given publisher instance is brokered

 As an example, below is the changes in the interfaces configuration for enabling